WhiskerWeirdo/BanterBrain-Buddy/README.md

 - Plugging in/out audio devices while BBB runs can have an unforseen effect on your input/output and throw errors
 - No ability to check for Twitch followers
 - ElevenLabs API check (preloading voices) can sometimes timeout after 15 seconds.
 This makes the first time you use it, probably quite a bit slower when editing persona's, but that's only until it works.
 This cannot really be fixed on my side.

+### RELEASE V1.0.6 RELEASE
+Fixed:
+- Not saving Streamer name on exit https://github.com/WhiskerWeirdo/BanterBrain-Buddy/issues/74
+- Not saving LLM Language setting on exit https://github.com/WhiskerWeirdo/BanterBrain-Buddy/issues/75
+- Authorization to twitch failing due to ClientID not being correct in settings file  https://github.com/WhiskerWeirdo/BanterBrain-Buddy/issues/78

+New:
+- Allowing fully custom Twitch and intermediary LLM messages.
+ **Note:** There is no protection to what you enter or remove there!
+Be careful!

 ### RELEASE V1.0.5 RELEASE
 - Now supports OpenAI's ChatGPT 4 Omni Mini model.